Conduitry/defiler/API.md

 ### `deleted(origPath)`

 A `deleted` event is emitted when a watched physical file has been deleted.
-It's emitted with one argument: the original relative path to the file.
+It's emitted with one argument: the (original) relative path to the file.

 ### `error(origPath, file, err)`

-An `error` event is emitted if a file transform or a file generator throws an exception or returns a promise that rejects.
+An `error` event is emitted if a file transform or a file generator throws an exception or returns a `Promise` that rejects.
 It's emitted with three arguments: the file's original relative path, the `File` instance that caused the error, and the thrown error.